CalebAmesbury/SketchSuperNudge/README.md

 Sketch SUPER Nudge
 ==================

-A much needed command for scootin' lazy pixels in increments greater than the standard 1-10px
+A much-needed command for scootin' lazy pixels in increments greater than the standard 1-10px

 ![alt text](http://calebamesbury.com/dribbble/SUPER-Nudge.gif)